newmediaarts/nma_v3-5/README.md

 * add support for taxonomy collections (e.g. categories + tags ) if we add any of the following sections/features:
     * nma news (blog)
     * nma gallery (of student projects)

+## Dev Log
+* 10-19-2022
+    * fixed github pages
+    * moved all site pages into a pages/ directory
+    * added a _base.html layout (to include the _head.html and _foot.html)
+    * renamed the relative path prefixer include to "relPathPrefix"